 Syncing Address field data to Salesforce

-1. Mapping addresses works differently, so start by opening Advanced > CRM Integrations, and ensuring that the address component is not mapped to the address field in your CRM.
+1. Start by opening Advanced > CRM Integrations, and ensure that the Address component is not mapped to a field in Salesforce.

 2. Next, familiarize yourself with our five handy address tokens.
 Each of these tokens is associated with an address field filled out by your supporters: